Key Takeaways

 - Tools that analyze and track

-- Tools that schedule maintenance in the field
+- Tools that schedule asset maintenance in the field

 Sensors and Data Generating Tools

-Sensors and data generating tools can alert about different machines without having to shut them down.
+Sensors and data-generating tools can alert different machines without shutting them down.
 They can detect differences in temperature, pressure, and operating efficiency, indicating the condition of your equipment.

-These tools also collect data in real-time and share it in a centralized location.
-Finally, an algorithm analyzes this data and predicts when trends will need attention.
+These tools also collect operational data in real time and share it in a centralized location.
+Finally, an algorithm analyzes this data and predicts when trends need attention.

 Analyzing and Monitoring Tools